hzqst/MetaHookSv/Renderer.md

 `disableallshadows` disables shadows entirely. for example `"disableallshadows" "1"`

-`high_distance` is the maximum distance that entities are being rendered in high-quality shadow map.
+`high_distance` is the maximum distance that entities are being rendered in high-quality shadow map. for example `"high_distance" "400"`

-`high_scale` is scale factor to scale the size of entity model up or down in high-quality shadow map.
+`high_scale` is scale factor to scale the size of entity model up or down in high-quality shadow map. for example `"high_scale" "4"`

-`medium_distance` is the maximum distance that entities are being rendered in medium-quality shadow map.
+`medium_distance` is the maximum distance that entities are being rendered in medium-quality shadow map. for example `"medium_distance" "800"`

-`medium_scale` is scale factor to scale the size of entity model up or down in medium-quality shadow map.
+`medium_scale` is scale factor to scale the size of entity model up or down in medium-quality shadow map. for example `"medium_scale" "2"`

-`low_distance` is the maximum distance that entities are being rendered in low-quality shadow map.
+`low_distance` is the maximum distance that entities are being rendered in low-quality shadow map. for example `"low_distance" "1200"`

-`low_scale` is scale factor to scale the size of entity model up or down in low-quality shadow map.
+`low_scale` is scale factor to scale the size of entity model up or down in low-quality shadow map. for example `"low_scale" "0.5"`